rrbluke/CNBF/README.md

 python cnbf_complex.py --predict
 ```

-This will generate a single prediction, using a random wav file from the test set.
+This will generate a single prediction, using a mixture with two sources from random wav files from the test set.
 The noisy and enhanced wavs will be written in the 'predictions/' folder.
 Spectrograms showing the desired/unwanted speech sources are generated before and after beamforming: